AndersGiovanni/worker_vs_gpt/src/worker_vs_gpt/evaluation/README.md

 python src/worker_vs_gpt/evaluation/generate_datasets.py --N 100 --model gpt
 ```

-Results are saved like this:
+The generated datasets are saved like this:

 ```
 evaluation